cujarrett/learning-aws/aws-certified-solutions-architect–associate/network-content-delivery.md

 Endpoints are virtual devices.
 They are horizontally scaled, redundant, and highly available VPC components that allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

 #### Two Types of VPC Endpoints
 - **Interface Endpoints** - an elastic network interface with a private IP address that serves as an entry point for traffic destined to a support service.
-The following services are supported:
 - **Gateway Endpoints** - Supported for Dynamo DB and S3 currently

 ## Network Access Control Lists